- Academics Menu

 The required courses develop problem definition, problem solution, and application coding skills.
 Students who are enrolled in this program attend hands-on laboratories associated with most computer courses.
 This program includes courses in the areas of applications customization, web design, database design, networking technology, and programming.

-Students wanting to pursue advanced studies may consider SUNY Morrisville, the Rochester Institute of Technology, and SUNY Canton.
+Students who want to pursue advanced studies may consider SUNY Morrisville, the Rochester Institute of Technology, and SUNY Canton.
 Those planning to transfer are advised to research baccalaureate requirements to maximize transfer credit.

 Computer information technology is among the growing fields in business, industry, government, and education, with average growth expected through the year 2016.
 The number of entry-level positions available in this field continues to exceed the number of qualified persons to fill them.